Quickstart: Create a cognitive search pipeline using skills and sample data

 First, sign up for the Azure Search service.

-Go to the Azure portal and sign in by using your Azure account.
+Sign in to the Azure portal using your Azure account.

 Click Create a resource, search for Azure Search, and click Create.
 See Create an Azure Search service in the portal if you are setting up a search service for the first time and you need more help.

 For Resource group, create a new resource group to contain all the resources you create in this quickstart.
 This makes it easier to clean up the resources after you have finished the quickstart.

 For Pricing tier, you can create a Free service to complete tutorials and quickstarts.
 For deeper investigation using your own data, create a paid service such as Basic or Standard.

 A Free service is limited to 3 indexes, 16 MB maximum blob size, and 2 minutes of indexing, which is insufficient for exercising the full capabilities of cognitive search.
 To review limits for different tiers, see Service Limits.

 Cognitive search is in public preview.
 Skillset execution is currently available in all tiers, including free.
 You will be able to perform a limited number of enrichments without associating a paid Cognitive Services resource.
 Learn more.

 Pin the service to the dashboard for fast access to service information.

 Set up Azure Blob service and load sample data

 The enrichment pipeline pulls from Azure data sources supported by Azure Search indexers.
 Please note that Azure Table Storage is not supported for cognitive search.
 For this exercise, we use blob storage to showcase multiple content types.

 Download sample data consisting of a small file set of different types.

 In the container you created, click Upload to upload the sample files you downloaded in a previous step.

 Create the enrichment pipeline

 Return to the Azure Search service dashboard page and click Import data on the command bar to set up cognitive enrichment in four steps.

 Step 1: Create a data source